center-for-threat-informed-defense/attack-control-framework-mappings/docs/mapping_methodology.md

 MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base represents adversary goals as tactics and the specific behaviors to achieve those goals (how) as techniques and sub-techniques.
 ATT&CK's Mitigation structure represents security concepts and classes of tools that may prevent successful execution of a set of techniques or sub-techniques. <sup>[[1]](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf)</sup> The methodology described below leverages the information in the ATT&CK knowledge base and its underlying data model to create context that is then used to select security controls to map to a given technique or sub-technique.

 ATT&CK’s mitigations are at the core of this methodology and act as a bridge helping to connect adversary behavior (tactics and techniques) to the security controls that mitigate those behaviors.
 The methodology defines an iterative process that consists of four main steps.
-Each step is designed to apply threat specific information from an adversarial perspective to help align ATT&CK mitigations with a set of relevant security controls to mitigate a given technique or sub-technique.
+Each step incrementally builds understanding allowing the analyst to understand ATT&CK techniques and sub-techniques in the context of a mitigation and then select relevant security controls to map.
 The four steps are:

 1. **ATT&CK Mitigation Review** - Reviewing and analyzing each mitigation.
 2. **ATT&CK Technique Review** - Understanding adversary objectives and goals a technique or sub-technique is designed to carry out.
-3. **Security Control Review** - Examining security controls in the context of the mitigation and specific techniques.
+3. **Security Control Review** - Examining security controls in the context of the mitigation and specific technique.
-4. **Create a Mapping** - Identifying and creating security control mappings to ATT&CK techniques and sub-techniques.
+4. **Create a Mapping** - Identifying and creating security control mappings to ATT&CK technique and sub-techniques.

 <img src="/docs/mapping_overview.png" width="900px">